i-apellaniz/ComputerMethodsForScience/README.md

 What do we mean by high-level?
 The Julia language is closer connected with the human like instructions than with the machine 0s or 1s or the Assembly code.
-It comes with lots of preloaded functions and libraries which make matrix multiplications, parallel computing, mathematical functions as easy as possible.
+It comes with lots of preloaded functions and libraries which make matrix multiplications, parallel computing, mathematical functions, I/O, networking, and so on, as easy as possible.

 What do we mean by high-performance?
-Usually to achieve high performance we need to use low-level languages like C/C++ or Fortran, even Assembly In this case performances comparable with the obtained by the mentioned languages are achieve thanks to the Julia compiler.
+Usually to achieve high performance we need to use low-level languages like C/C++ or FORTRAN, even ASSEMBLY.
+In this case performances comparable with the obtained by the mentioned languages are achieve thanks to the Julia compiler.

 Finally, the language is multipurpose, mostly like Python and so on, because any task one wants to implement with Julia into the computer can be written in Julia, which is not the case for languages like MATLAB and other scientific programming languages.